ZKTKZ/shopify-challenge-2021/README.md

 To interact with the database, run `bin/rails c` from root, and then use [Active Record Query](https://guides.rubyonrails.org/active_record_querying.html).
 The application has a `User` Model used by Devise and Omniauth-Okta to create a new User at `/app/models/user.rb`.
 You can view `/db/migrate` to see what changes were made to the database.

 ### 🗺️ Routes
-`/config/routes.rb`
+`/config/routes.rb` defines the following routes
-The following routes are relevant for the end user:

 * `/photos/create`: Enter image URLs and upload them to the cloud image repository.

 * `/photos/search`: Search for existing images by machine-learning generated tags.

 * `/photos/show`: View all of current user's images.

-Tests are included for routing.
-See `test/controllers/photos_controller.rb`.
+Tests are included for routing in `test/controllers/photos_controller.rb`.

 N.B.
 Cloudinary may take upto 5 minutes to show newly uploaded assets.